Samsung Galaxy Watch Ultra (2025)

 FAQ

-Is the Galaxy Watch Ultra 2025 a major upgrade over the 2024 model?
+Is the Galaxy Watch Ultra 2025 a big upgrade over the 2024 model?

-No. Reviewers repeatedly describe the 2025 version as mostly the same hardware, with a new color, 64GB storage, and updated software as the main changes.
+No. Reviewers repeatedly describe it as a minimal refresh, mainly adding a new color, doubled storage, and newer software out of the box.

 How good is the battery life?